leanprover-community/blog/posts/lte-examples.md

   Profinite.{0} :=
 Profinite.of X
 ```
+The code `Profinite.of X` provides a way to construct an object of `Profinite.{0}` when `X` is a compact Hausdorff totally disconnected topological space.

 ## The category structure on `Profinite`
 In Lean, the type of morphisms between objects `X` and `Y` in a category is denoted with a special arrow `X ⟶ Y`, not to be confused with the arrow used for the type of functions `X → Y`.